vanbasten2323/galleryPowershell/helpPageGeneratedByHylee/Update-AzureRmGalleryImageDefinition.md

 ```

 ### -EndOfLifeDate
-"The end of life of this gallery image.
+"The end of life of this gallery image definition.

 ```yaml
 Type: DateTime